 However, this is worth testing:

-- Continually getting asked whether you’d like to add an item to your cart merely from hovering over the affiliate link or using an intrusive popup can get annoying
+- Continually getting asked whether you’d like to add an item to your cart merely from hovering over the affiliate link or using an intrusive popup gets annoying

 Note: You don’t get credit for the entire sale within that 90 days, only what they added to their cart within the first 24 hours.